Thailand Digital Nomad Visa Guide (2024)

 • Harsher laws against dissenting voices.

-Due to the often tense political situations and the suffering of those who fight against oppression, Freedom House has labeled Thailand as a “Not Free” country.
+Due to the often tense political situation and the suffering of those who fight against oppression, Freedom House has labeled Thailand as a “Partly Free” country.

-However, there are no recordings of foreigners and expats arrested during the recent political unrest.
+However, there are no recordings of foreigners or expats getting arrested during the recent political unrest.

 As long as you don’t do anything illegal, stay out of trouble, and do not comment negatively about the Thai political system or royal family, you will have no problems with the authorities.